mehwaffle10/Waffle_Balance/README.md

 ### Builder
 - Increased swing speed on man-made structures and wood
 - Decreased swing speed on dirt and gold
+- Moss backwall is now treated like stone backwall
+- Repairing blobs will no longer replace healthy stone backwall behind

 ### Knight and Builder
 - Double damage for digging wood or stone (3 hits for wood block, 4 for stone block)